aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/open-files/get-warnings-while-loading-excel-file/_index.md

 ## **Console Output**

-Here is the console output of the above code when executed with the provided [sample excel file](sampleDuplicateDefinedName.xlsx).
+Here is the console output of the above code when executed with the provided [sample Excel file](sampleDuplicateDefinedName.xlsx).

 {{< highlight java >}}